davecoll3/GotNoBeans/README.md

 * Checkout Page

-    * The checkout page consits of a form for the user to input their persoal details and delivery information; this is auto-populated if a registered user has saved their default information.
+    * The checkout page consists of a form for the user to input their personal details and delivery information; this is auto-populated if a registered user has saved their default information.
 Underneath the form is a payment field supplied by Stripe for card details.
 At the bottom of the page there is an 'Adjust Basket' button, linked to the basket, and a 'Complete Order' button, used to submit the order.

         ![Checkout](/documentation/readme_images/checkout.png)

 * Checkout Success Page

     * The checkout success page consists of a complete summary of the order, listing the order number, product name and quantity, delivery, and billing information.
 It also confirms to the user that an email was sent to the email address provided.
-A 'Forgot Something?' button is located at the bottom of the page to encourage them to seach for additional proucts and links to the products page.
+A 'Forgot Something?' button is located at the bottom of the page to encourage them to search for additional products and links to the products page.

         ![Checkout Success](/documentation/readme_images/checkout_success.png)